 Laurenzano Logistics Listed by direwolf Ransomware Group

 On January 4, 2026, Laurenzano Logistics appeared on the leak site of the direwolf ransomware group.
-The company, a logistics services provider, had internal files exfiltrated during a ransomware attack.
+The company, a logistics services provider, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, anyone whose personal or employment records were stored in those systems could now have their information exposed.

 Public reporting indicates that internal files were taken from Laurenzano Logistics networks.
 The data was later published on the direwolf leak site, a common tactic used to pressure victims.
 No confirmed total of exposed records has been released, and the precise contents have not been independently verified by third parties.
 The incident follows the group’s typical pattern of encrypting systems and then threatening to release stolen data if ransom demands are not met.